pivotal/blog/content/post/elixir-clustering-on-cloud-foundry.md

 +++

+## Motivation

+The Erlang Virtual Machine (BEAM) and subsequently the Elixir Programming Language which runs on it are designed for building highly concurrent systems.
+The language primitives offer support for concurrency that can easily be extended to executing code on remote machines.
+As such this platform is often used for building distributed systems (eg. Riak).
+[The Phoenix web framework](http://phoenixframework.org/) for example uses this feature of Erlang/Elixir to publish messages across nodes and push those to all [clients connected via websockets](https://hexdocs.pm/phoenix/channels.html).
+These distributed systems made up of "nodes" form clusters and communicate via Erlang messaging, but in order to do this they need to be able to discover and "connect" to each other via TCP.
+Once connected they are able to send messages between processes running across nodes as easily as between processes running on different nodes.

+Cloud Foundry's new Container to Container networking (C2C) feature now enables for application with these kinds of architectures to run on Cloud Foundry.

 ## Objective

 We want to be able to deploy a multi node Elixir application to Cloud Foundry and have it automatically cluster using Erlang networking.
-This post will show you how to accomplish this making use of Cloud Foundry's container to container networking (C2C) as well as how to enable automatic cluster formation and healing.
+This post will show you how to accomplish this making use of Cloud Foundry's Container to Container networking (C2C) as well as how to enable automatic cluster formation and healing.
 We make use of the [Netflix Eureka Service Registry](https://github.com/Netflix/eureka) which can be easily configured on all Pivotal Cloud Foundry instances.
 We will deploy a simple application to PWS to demonstrate all these parts.
 For simplicity this tutorial will just use an Elixir app created by Mix, but if you're using a phoenix application most of this should still work.

 For the rest of this post we assume you have [Elixir Lang](https://elixir-lang.org/) installed and running on your system.
 As well as the [cf cli](https://github.com/cloudfoundry/cli) and are already signed into a CF instance.
 You can [sign up for PWS for a free trial to follow along](http://run.pivotal.io/).